Online Examination

 Eligibility

-- are an overseas-trained practitioner; and
+- you are an overseas-trained practitioner; and

 Enrolment